maxkayser/ectmetrics/README.md

 For citation information, please refer to the [citations](CITATIONS.md) file.

+## Disclaimer

+This toolbox is intended for research purposes only.
+It is neither designed nor certified for medical use (e.g., treatment of humans or living beings, clinical decision-making).
+Users are advised to exercise caution and ensure compliance with all applicable laws, regulations, and ethical guidelines when utilizing this toolbox.
+The authors assume no responsibility for any misuse of the software.

 ## Acknowledgements

 The authors sincerely acknowledge the access granted to the [Bonna computing cluster](https://www.hpc.uni-bonn.de/en) hosted by the [University of Bonn](https://www.uni-bonn.de/en) and the support provided by its High-Performance Computing & Analytics Lab.
 We extend special thanks to Ralf Berninger for his invaluable technical insights and assistance regarding the Thymatron® System IV stimulation device.
 We also express our deep gratitude to Jesse Pavel for the development and ongoing enhancement of the ECT data collection tool, [GPD](https://github.com/elektrika-inc/GPD-wiki).